 The Design and Technology Faculty at Sandringham School is committed to providing an exciting, creative and challenging curriculum to all students.
-Design Technology covers a wide variety of curriculum areas, these include; Cooking and Nutrition, Electronics, Graphics, Computer Aided Design, Resistant Materials and Product Design.
-Our facilities include 3d printers, a Laser cutter, designated Food technology rooms and 2 comprehensive workshops.
+Design Technology covers a wide variety of curriculum areas, these include; Cooking and Nutrition, Electronics, Graphics, Computer-Aided Design, Robotics and Product Design.
+Our facilities include 3d printers, two laser cutters, designated Food technology rooms, 2 Computer suites and 2 comprehensive workshops.

 The Design Technology Faculty aims to allow students to combine practical and technological skills with creative thinking, enabling them to design, make and evaluate products.
 We aim to equip students with the skills to think creatively, be socially, morally and environmentally aware and solve problems as individuals, in pairs and as team members.
 Students are provided with the opportunity to develop their confidence in using a wide range of tools and equipment.

 As a Faculty, we contribute to the whole school policy of providing students with a broad and balanced curriculum which will equip them with skills that they can use in the future and prepare them for today’s world of rapidly changing technology.

 All students at Key Stage 3 spend two lessons per week (2 x 60 minutes) within Design Technology.
 Approximately half of the year is spent in Cooking and Nutrition, half the year in Design & Technology.
 Year 7 & 8 are taught as mixed ability groups, Year 9 groups are set based on performance in Year 8.

 Design & Technology